Contact Us for a Free Consultation (213) 542-0979

 • What are some of the things that we can't have?

-Then you and I will come up with a game plan of exactly what we need to do to get you the result that you must have, and I will be the one to execute the plan.
-I will approach the prosecutor.
+Then, you and I will devise a game plan outlining exactly what we need to do to achieve the desired result, and I will execute the plan by approaching the prosecutor.

 I will approach their boss.
-Sometimes I'll have to approach the judge, and then finally, a lot of times I might have to approach a jury and get that not guilty verdict.
+Sometimes, I'll have to approach the judge, and finally, I might have to approach a jury and get that not-guilty verdict.

 Factors that Determine Defense Strategy

-So, in order to resolve your case, there are are wide-range of issues that have to be considered first.
-Every case is unique and will will require a different approach.
+So, to resolve your case, a wide range of issues must be considered first.
+Every case is unique and will require a different approach.
 Thus, the factors we must consider include:

 • it depends on the facts of the case;